prod-lab/RiskNet/README.md

-Welcome to Risknet!
+# Welcome to RiskNet!
 This is a downloadable Pip package where you can access and run an XGBoost pipeline.

 To access the Risknet package, you can download it by running `pip install risknet`.
 You can find documentation here: https://pypi.org/project/risknet/1.0.17/
 To access the Risknet code, fork the code from the Git repo.